oedotme/generouted/plugins/solid-router/readme.md

 ## Getting started

-In case you don't have a Vite project with React and TypeScript, check [Vite documentation to start a new project](https://vitejs.dev/guide/#scaffolding-your-first-vite-project).
+In case you don't have a Vite project with Solid and TypeScript, check out this [getting started guide](https://www.solidjs.com/guides/getting-started#try-solid) to start a new project.

 ### Installation